Method: Grill or Flat TopJump to Recipe

 Enjoy a few sliders before sharing with your friends.

-Looking for a “large format” burger?
-Be sure to try our recipe for our Ultimate Cheeseburger which is a cross between a Chris Madrid’s Tostada Burger and a Hodad’s Bacon Burger.
+Looking for a "large format" burger?
+Be sure to try our Spicy Double Smash Burger on Texas Toast or our recipe for our Ultimate Cheeseburger which is a cross between a Chris Madrid's Tostada Burger and a Hodad's Bacon Burger.
 Of course no burger meal is complete without some Always Crispy French Fries and chicken wings.

 Thanks again for visiting Carne Diem.
 If you tried and enjoyed our recipe, please share with others.
 Also don’t forget to tag us @Carne_Diem_Culinary or #CarneDiemBlog, we love to see your pics!
 To be notified of future recipes please follow us on Facebook, Instagram, or Pinterest, or sign up for our e-mail notifications.